pjbrunner/useful-scripts/README.md

 options:
   -h, --help            show this help message and exit -s START_DATE, --start_date START_DATE
-                        Start date for data subset of data, if no end date is specified today's date will be used.
+                        Start date for subset of data, if no end date is specified today's date will be used.
 Format must be (YYYY-MM-DD)
   -e END_DATE, --end_date END_DATE
-                        End date for data subset of data, must also specify a start date is using this parameter.
+                        End date for subset of data, must also specify a start date is using this parameter.
 Format must be (YYYY-MM-DD)
 ```

 Python Version: 3.11.5